boramonideep/XMC-for-Arduino/Home.md

 # Welcome
 Welcome to the XMC-for-Arduino wiki!
 You'll find information about the currently supported boards (XMC 2Go, XMC1100 boot kit, XMC4700 relax kit) as well as additional information on these pages.
+Please have a look on the sidebar to find the related information.

 ## Current Status
 * Basic features implemented
 * No underlying features, e.g. additional functionalities of the XMC microcontroller family, implemented in Arduino libraries

 ## The XMC Microcontroller Family
 Infineon has designed the XMC microcontrollers for real-time critical applications with an industry-standard core.
 The microcontroller family based on ARM® Cortex®-M cores is dedicated to applications in the segments of power conversion, factory and building automation, transportation and home appliances.
 Find out more on the respective homepage of the XMC family:

 [https://www.infineon.com/XMC](https://www.infineon.com/XMC)

+We strongly encourage you to extend the list of applications by your support.
+If you feel like, please share your ideas, projects as well as software examples with the community to see what the XMC is capable to do.

-### XMC1100 Key Features
+### XMC1000 Key Features
 * ARM® Cortex®-M0 core, up to 48MHz and 80 CoreMark
 * Control peripherals like PWM timers run on up to 96MHz
 * The MATH co-processor boosts standard Cortex®-M0 computing performance enabling divisions and trigonometric operations like SIN and COS